A cluster enabled with

 Tanzu Kubernetes Grid Service Architecture The Tanzu Kubernetes Grid Service provides self-service lifecycle management of Tanzu Kubernetes clusters.
 You use the Tanzu Kubernetes Grid Service to create and manage Tanzu Kubernetes clusters in a declarative manner that is familiar to Kubernetes operators and developers.

 Tanzu Kubernetes Cluster Tenancy Model The Supervisor Cluster is the management plane for Tanzu Kubernetes clusters provisioned by the Tanzu Kubernetes Grid Service.
-The tenancy model is enforced using a Supervisor Namespace where Tanzu Kubernetes clusters reside.
+The tenancy model is enforced using a vSphere Namespace where Tanzu Kubernetes clusters reside.